Analysis | How the right-wing media has responded to the Biden administration

 Pew tracked other differences between the outlets as well.
 Outlets with mixed or left-leaning audiences were less likely to run stories with single sources or no sources and less likely to use other media outlets as sources than were the outlets with right-leaning audiences.

 It was on immigration stories where outlets with right-leaning audiences were really differentiated, though.
-Analysis published by Pew last week showed that audiences that only consumed right-leaning media (a different grouping than the charts above) were far more likely to say that they’d heard a lot about immigration reform — and were far more likely to say that the subject wasn’t getting enough coverage in the media overall.
+Analysis published by Pew last week showed audiences that only consumed right-leaning media (a different grouping than the charts above) were far more likely to say they had heard a lot about immigration reform — and were far more likely to say the subject wasn’t getting enough coverage in the media overall.

 That appears to be the other side of the equation.
 Not only were those outlets with heavier right-leaning audiences more focused on immigration and more negative in their coverage, but their audiences appear to have been critical of the media at large for not echoing that approach.

 Much of the criticism of the media from the right is that it operates from within a liberal bubble.
 It’s certainly fair to note that the media broadly is the domain of people who tend to share cultural if not political values.
-But Pew’s analysis suggests that outlets with right-leaning audiences are more consistently skewed in their assessments of the Biden administration.
+But Pew’s analysis suggests outlets with right-leaning audiences are more consistently skewed in their assessments of the Biden administration.